-She was the queen of curling, affectionately called “Schmirler the curler”.
+She was the Queen of Curling, affectionately called “Schmirler the curler”.
 Sandra always seemed to find a way to win.
 In so many games, in so many different situations, and in so many different places.
 Even when we knew she was sick, we believed she would find a way to beat her illness.

 We are kind and considerate and show concern for the well-being of families with premature and critically ill babies.

-We believe in having a positive and optimistic attitude about everything we do because we realize that this inspires others.
+We believe in having a positive and optimistic attitude about everything we do because we realize this inspires others.

 We are thankful and expressing gratitude drives our words, thoughts and actions.